A limited number of School Direct Salaried training places are available providing a strong focus on practical, classroom-based experience.

 Training covers the whole primary 5 - 11 age range.

-We train with schools across East Sussex and surrounding areas.
+We train with schools across Sussex, Brighton & Hove and Kent.

-The programme is one year, full-time leading to Qualified Teacher Status (QTS).
-During the year you will train alongside experienced teaching staff, building up your teaching practice as the year progresses.
+We offer both full time (one year) and part time (up to two years) programmes, leading to Qualified Teacher Status (QTS).
+During your training you will train alongside experienced teaching staff, building up your teaching practice as the programme progresses.

-The SCITT will be running drop-in information events over the year ahead.
-Visit our website for more information.
+The Sussex Teacher Training Partnership will be running virtual information events over the year ahead.
+Visit our website for more information or find us on Facebook and Twitter.

 Training with disabilities and other needs

-East Sussex Teacher Training Partnership SCITT welcomes applications from all sections of the community, and recognises and values the diversity of trainees recruited to the programme including those with a disability.
+Sussex Teacher Training Partnership welcomes applications from all sections of the community, and recognises and values the diversity of trainees recruited to the programme including those with a disability.

 We want to ensure that all the attributes, talents and skills available throughout the community are recognised and our principle is that training places should be filled by those best able to fulfil the requirements of the programme.

-With partnership schools, the SCITT will support with adjustments to training to assist trainees with a disability.
+With partnership schools, the programme will support with adjustments to training to assist trainees with a disability.

 Support and advice